Boxcryptor for Microsoft Teams: Our New Integration

 The long wait is over.
 Those who have missed Boxcryptor in Microsoft Teams before, will now find it there.
 Our development team has spent the last weeks integrating Boxcryptor’s encryption directly into Microsoft Teams via a brand new application.

-And this is only the beginning.
-Our preliminary goal was to enable all users of Boxcryptor Company and Boxcryptor Enterprise to encrypt their files in Microsoft Teams with the basic functions of Boxcryptor.
+Our goal was to enable all users of Boxcryptor Company and Boxcryptor Enterprise to encrypt their files in Microsoft Teams with Boxcryptor.
 However, this news is also relevant for Microsoft users who are concerned about using their documents in Microsoft Teams without end-to-end encryption: Boxcryptor for Microsoft Teams is the solution for those privacy concerns.

 Why We Built the Integration into Microsoft Teams

 In recent months, we have received many comments from our enterprise customers that they would much appreciate such an integration.
 Due to the growing number of companies that ask their employees to work from home, the demand for Microsoft products, especially Microsoft Teams, has increased.
 At the same time, numerous educational institutions have discovered Microsoft Teams as a digital school building for themselves in recent months.

 In the following article, we will explain why you should use Boxcryptor to protect your data and exactly how the Microsoft Teams integration looks like.

 If you want to read more about how we have developed the new app Boxcryptor for Microsoft Teams, check out the article “How we built the Boxcryptor for Microsoft Teams Integration”.
 We will explain how we have adapted our work processes to our team and how the restructuring has affected the progress of the project.